What is a Taxi Driver or Chauffeur?

 - Microsoft Windows

-What education is needed to be a Taxi Driver or Chauffeur?
+What work experience do I need to become a Taxi Driver or Chauffeur?

 Who Employs Taxi Drivers and Chauffeurs?

-Those thinking about becoming a Taxi Driver or Chauffeur might also be interested in the following careers:
+Those interested in being a Taxi Driver or Chauffeur may also be interested in:

 Are you already one of the many Taxi Driver or Chauffeur in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: